 You know the old saying: it’s all about who you know.
 And when it comes to finding a job, that rings true.
 The best thing you can do during your part-time job experience is meet other people – customers, co-workers and superiors alike.

-During your time working, you will meet people in various roles or industries that interest you.
-The best thing you can do for your future is to connect with those people and establish a relationship.
+During your time working, you will meet people in various roles or industries that seem engaging and fulfilling to you.
+In the interest of your future career, connect with those people and establish a relationship.
 It can be as simple as saying, “Hey, I’m really interested in what you do, and I’d love to hear more about it.
 Can we meet for coffee or could I get your contact info so I can email you a few questions?”

 4. A way to prevent brain drain.

 Finally, one great reason to get a summer job